The Best MIDI Controller Keyboards 2025 – Under $200 to Over $1000

 Keybed: Key Size, Weight, Action, Velocity and Aftertouch

-Key weight and action refers to how hard you have to press the keys to trigger a sound.
-Synth action keys have the softest playing feel, while fully weighted (hammer action) ones need a bit more force, similar to an acoustic piano.
+Key weight and action refer to how hard you have to press the keys to trigger a sound.
+Synth-action keys have the softest playing feel, while fully weighted (hammer action) ones need a bit more force, similar to an acoustic piano.
 Others offer something in between, which they call semi-weighted.
 Velocity sensitivity refers to how the keys respond to the dynamics of your playing or how forcefully you press the keys.
 While Aftertouch adds effects depending on the pressure you apply as you hold down a note.

-Your choice of size, action and sensitivity will boil down to your budget and preference, which is usually similar to what you are used to playing.
+Your choice of size, action, and sensitivity will boil down to your budget and preference, which is usually similar to what you are used to playing.

 Number of Zones

 Zones let you split the keyboard into multiple sections which each transmit on separate MIDI channels.
-An example of this type of usage is when you have one sound module for bass sounds and another for piano or synth sounds and you split the keyboard so that your left hand plays the bass sounds while your right hand plays the other sounds.
+An example of this type of usage is when you have one sound module for bass sounds and another for piano or synth sounds, and you split the keyboard so that your left-hand plays the bass sounds while your right-hand plays the other sounds.
 These days many MIDI controllers do not have this feature built-in, but DAWs and some plugins will allow you to set virtual zones to your preference.
 Note that you need this feature on the keyboard to do it when directly controlling hardware without a computer in the loop.

-Mod Wheels, Pads and other Control inputs
+Mod Wheels, Pads, and other Control inputs

-If you're looking for more control over your notes, you'll want a controller with pitch and modulation wheels.
-Other features like DAW controls, pads, grid controller, encoders, buttons and faders allow for even more expressive control over parameters in real time, and they can be used to control your DAW software and plugins.
+If you’re looking for more control over your notes, you’ll want a controller with pitch and modulation wheels.
+Other features like DAW controls, pads, grid controllers, encoders, buttons, and faders allow for even more expressive control over parameters in real time, and they can be used to control your DAW software and plugins.
 Having an expression pedal and sustain pedal input is another important feature, especially for pianists.

 Controlling Hardware Directly vs Connecting to Computers

 Most are now using MIDI controllers to trigger virtual instruments in computers, and this is done mostly via the USB port, but there are some that allow for wireless use via Bluetooth.
-To trigger other hardware like analog hardware synths, you'll need a controller with a 5-pin MIDI cable connection.
+Some controllers give in-depth controls over DAW, so you can have other things open on your screen, like music notation, a music page, or whatever is in your browser.

 Auto-Mapping & Software Integration